dr-richard-barker/Lunar_regolith_AWG/README.md

-# Our goal is to perform deep-learning analysis on the Lunar regolith data using a generalised Reolith vs Earth model.
+# Our goal is to perform deep-learning analysis on the Lunar regolith data using a generalised Regolith vs Earth DESeq2 linear model.

 This repo contains counts created for the "Lunar_regolith" assay using the NF_core RNAseq pipeline (https://github.com/nf-core/rnaseq).